22940dev/port-amelia/contents/projects/wgsn-insight/index.md

 ![WGSN Insight](wgsn-insight-3.jpg "WGSN Insight")

 Another thing that was important to me with Insight (and the new branding in general), was to include little delights like fancy hover states.
-The interfaces, in general, are on the simpler side, so I think it's nice to show a little extra thought and care with these.
+The interfaces, in general, are on the simpler side, so I think it's nice to show a little extra thought and care with these to "wow" our users.

 ![WGSN Insight](wgsn-insight-4.gif "WGSN Insight")